locnnil/workshop/docs/tutorial/index.rst

 #.
 Make sure |project| can find the definition
-   by *listing* the workspaces
+   by *listing* the workshops
    in the project directory:

    .. code:: shell

-      workspace list
+      workshop list

-          Project                 Workspace  State  Notes
+          Project                Workshop   State  Notes
-          ~/hello-workspace       nimble     Off    -
+          ~/hello-workshop       nimble     Off    -

-   Note that a newly created workspace is *Off*.
+   Note that a newly created workshop is *Off*.

 Launch
 ~~~~~~

-To prepare a workspace for action,
+To prepare a workshop for action,
-you :ref:`launch <ref_workspace_launch>` it:
+you :ref:`launch <ref_workshop_launch>` it:

 .. code:: shell

-   workspace launch nimble
+   workshop launch nimble

        "nimble" launched

-Now, the workspace is *Ready*
+Now, the workshop is *Ready*
 to build, debug and run code.

 To make sure |project| watches the changes in the project directory,
-move it, then run :command:`workspace list`:
+move it, then run :command:`workshop list`:

 .. code:: shell

    cd ..
-   mv hello-workspace hi-workspace
+   mv hello-workshop hi-workshop
-   cd hi-workspace
+   cd hi-workshop
-   workspace list
+   workshop list

-       Project                 Workspace  State  Notes
+       Project                Workshop   State  Notes
-       ~/hi-workspace          nimble     Ready  -
+       ~/hi-workshop          nimble     Ready  -

 Start and stop
 ~~~~~~~~~~~~~~

-If you're done with the workspace for now,
+If you're done with the workshop for now,
 *stop* it to conserve resources:

 .. code:: shell

-   workspace stop nimble
+   workshop stop nimble

        "nimble" stopped

-To resume, *start* the workspace again:
+To resume, *start* the workshop again:

 .. code:: shell

-   workspace start nimble
+   workshop start nimble

        "nimble" started

-Both commands operate gracefully, waiting for the workspace to comply.
+Both commands operate gracefully, waiting for the workshop to comply.

 .. _tut_refresh:

-Refresh a workspace
+Refresh a workshop
 -------------------

-When an aspect of the workspace changes, refresh it to pick up the update.
+When an aspect of the workshop changes, refresh it to pick up the update.